Colleen Laurent - Architecture BA

 The programme aims to:

-Architecture at Kent was ranked 1st for research intensity in The Complete University Guide 2021.
+Architecture at Kent scored 89% overall and was ranked 1st for research intensity in The Complete University Guide 2022.

 Many of our graduates go on to work in well-known architectural practices, such as: